-- Only use specified circuit breakers in PDP/PDH.
-The only circuit breakers permitted for use in the PDP/PDH are: - A. Snap Action VB3-A Series or AT2-A, terminal style F57, 40A rating or lower, - B. Snap Action MX5-A or MX5-L Series, 40A rating or lower, and - C. REV Robotics ATO auto-resetting breakers 40A rating or lower. - Only use specified fuses in PDP/PDH.
-The only fuses permitted for use in the PDP/PDH are mini automotive blade fuses (ATM style) with the following values: - A. for the PDP, values matching the value printed on the device's corresponding fuse holder and - B. for the PDH, 15A or lower with the exception of a single 20A fuse for powering a PCM or PH.
+- R619 Only use specified circuit breakers in PDP/PDP2.0/PDH.
+The only circuit breakers permitted for use in the PDP/PDP2.0/PDH are: - A. Snap Action VB3-A Series or AT2-A, terminal style F57, 40A rating or lower, - B. Snap Action MX5-A or MX5-L Series, 40A rating or lower, - C. REV Robotics ATO auto-resetting breakers 40A rating or lower, - D. Any ATM circuit breaker with value less than or equal to the fuses permitted per R620. - R620 Only use specified fuses in PDP/PDP2.0/PDH.
+The only fuses permitted for use in the PDP/PDP2.0/PDH are automotive blade fuses with the following values: - A. for the PDP, ATM style fuses with values matching the value printed on the device's corresponding fuse holder, - B. for the PDP 2.0, ATC/ATO style fuses with values 10A or lower, and - C. for the PDH, ATM style fuses with values 15A or lower with the exception of a single 20A fuse for powering a PCM or PH.